PCB Assembly (PCBA) Design Guide

 Prototyping only the printed circuit board (PCB)

-Gerber files are used to quickly create a simple, two-layer copper PCB prototypes without any of the electronic components attached.
+Simple designs – a two-layer, copper PCB prototype is developed without any of the electronic components attached.

 Prototyping the board + electronic components (the PCBA)